|Expert interview coaching - 0430 972 578|

 Interview coaching can prepare you for the types of questions you will face in your interview.
 Behavioural interviews can be particularly challenging and require that you have thought about the right examples which demonstrate your strengths and capabilities.

-If you've been following this blog, you're probably aware that I'm an interview coach based in Melbourne, Australia with over twenty years of experience working in the field of recruitment and interview skills training.
-Also as a psychologist, I have some insight into the importance of the right mental preparation for peak performance - particularly with critical events.
+I'm an interview coach based in Melbourne, Australia with over twenty years of experience in the field of interview training.
+I help people prepare for behavioural interviews.
+Also as a psychologist, I ensure people cultivate the right mindset for achieving peak performance.

 Please feel free to contact me with any questions on 0430 972 578 (I'm located in the eastern suburbs of Melbourne)